Snow White (Disney character): Mistress of All Evil: A Tale of the Dark Fairy

 Snow White reappears as an older Queen in the fourth book of the Villains series.
-In the story, she is a queen, is still happily married to her Prince and she bore him children.
+In the story, she is a queen, is still happily married to her Prince whom she has had children with.
 She also meets Circe for the first time and helps her uncover secrets about her past.
 It is revealed as well that Maleficent was assigned Snow White as a charge during her wish granting fairy test, and in order to help Snow White destroyed the mirror that contained Grimhilde's father's wicked spirit to free Grimhilde from her misery and allow her to return to the loving stepmother Snow White knew.

 Mother Knows Best: A Tale of the Old Witch

 Queen Snow White appears alongside Circe.
-She alongside Circe follows Gothel's journey in the storybook kept by the Odd Sisters.
+She alongside Circe follows Mother Gothel's journey in the storybook kept by the Odd Sisters.

-The Odd Sisters: A Villain's Novel
+The Odd Sisters: A Tale of the Three Witches

 Snow White features prominently in the sixth book in the Villains series.
-Alongside Circe the two of them set out to discover the truth about the Odd Sisters' origins as well as set to rights the trouble and chaos they caused.
+Alongside Circe, the two of them set out to discover the truth about the Odd Sisters' origins as well as set to rights the trouble and chaos they caused.
 Along the way they encounter several previous characters in the novels.
 It isn't until they go to the Dead Woods and encounter Primrose and Hazel that they discover the truth of the Odd Sisters, that they were split into three individual witches by Manea's mother, Nestis, a powerful witch.
 The babies were taken by Jacob, Manea's former lover and now undead servant, to be given to the White family, where they were raised.
 A one on one encounter with the Odd Sisters results in the pulling of Grimhilde's spirit from the mirror, where she shatters and dies in front of Snow White.
 A shaken Snow White then watches as Circe kills herself in front of the Odd Sisters, dying in Snow White's arms despite her pleas.